Click onto the image to see the text. Click onto the arrow to see the video.

 From the series, “Revelation: The Last Words of Jesus” featuring very special guests Dr. Ron Rhodes, Dr. Ed Hindson, and Dr. Mark Hitchcock.
 To obtain this entire series, please visit https://www.jashow.org/resources/the-…

-The credentials of each of the video speakers can be found by clicking onto the following link.
-Scroll down past the list of sources, and you will see biographical data of each of the speakers.
+The credentials of each of the video speakers can be found by clicking onto the following link. https://equippingblog.wordpress.com/sources-of-information/

 II.
 Sources Of Information.

 The comments in this article come from the writings of Drs.
 Charles Ryrie, John Walvoord, David Jeremiah, and John MacArthur, and will be preceded only by their capitalized last names.
 The credentials of these men, as well as other credible sources, can also be found in the above link.